 At that point, everything started loading normally on their WordPress site again.

-Knowing how to clear your DNS cache could help you in many similar situations.
+Knowing how to clear your DNS cache could help you in many similar situations, it can fix errors like 304.
 Let’s take a look at how it’s done.

 How to Flush Your DNS Cache on Mac, Windows, Linux, and Chrome